94th Training Division

 The 94th Training Division (Force Sustainment) is a unit of the United States Army Reserve, charged with providing sustainment training throughout the United States.
 The division is based at Fort Lee, Virginia and is subordinate to the 80th Training Command.
 The division has subordinate brigades that perform military occupational specialty (MOS) reclassification training.
-The division has brigades in the Continental United States and a multi-functional brigade in Puerto Rico.
+The division has brigades in the Continental United States.

 The division traces its history to the activation of the 94th Division in 1918, which was disbanded with the close of World War I, but reformed in the Organized Reserve from 1921 until 1942.
 It fought in World War II, was reformed in the now-United States Army Reserve in 1956, and remained an infantry division until 1963.
-In 1963 it was reduced to a 94th Command Headquarters (Divisional) until the Army's realignment of reserve component combat arms into the Army National Guard in 1967.
+In 1963 it was reduced to the 94th Command Headquarters (Divisional) until the Army's realignment of reserve component combat arms into the Army National Guard in 1967.
 From 1968 to 1995 it supervised smaller Army Reserve units as an Army Reserve Command (ARCOM).
 In 1995 it became a Regional Support Command and in 2003 a Regional Readiness Command.
 It was then inactivated, but reformed as a training division in August 2009.
 The 94th Infantry Division's standard (flag) and lineage was bestowed upon the 94th Division (Force Sustainment) at its activation in 2009.